-Distinguish between User Modifiable Software (UMS) and Option Selectable Software (OSS).
+Distinguish between user modifiable software and option selectable software.
 Give a typical example of each.

-- (a) Describe TWO methods of checking that a data file contains no errors. - (b) Describe the precautions that should be taken when making backups of FLS.
+- 1. Describe two methods of checking that a data file contains no errors. - Describe the precautions that should be taken when making backups of field loadable software.

-- 1. A Level C software classification is one in which a failure could result in:
+- A Level C software classification is one in which a failure could result in:

 - (a) aircraft loss

 - (b) fatal injuries to passengers or crew

 - (c) minor injuries to passengers or crew.

 - 2. A Level B software classification is one in which the probability of failure is:

 - (a) extremely improbable

 - (b) extremely remote

 - (c) remote.

-- 3. A software Configuration Management Plan (CMP) must be created and maintained by:
+- 3. A software configuration management plan must be created and maintained by:

 - (a) the CAA or FAA

 - (b) the aircraft operator

 - (c) the relevant DO.

 - 4. Weather radar is an example of:

 - (a) Class B software

 - (b) Class C software

 - (c) Class D software.

-- 5. Electronic Engine Control (EEC) software is an example of:
+- Electronic engine control software is an example of:

 - (a) DFLD

 - (b) LSAP

 - (c) OSS.

-- 6. OSS and UMS are specific classes of:
+- OSS and UMS are specific classes of:

 - (a) FLS

 - (b) LSAP

 - (c) DFLD.

 - 7. The final stage of loading EEC software is:

 - (a) disconnecting the PDL

 - (b) verifying the loaded software

 - (c) switching on and testing the system.

-Chapter EMC
+14 EMC

 It is an unfortunate fact of life that the operation of virtually all items of electrical and electronic equipment can potentially disturb the operation of other nearby items of electronic equipment.
 In recent years increasing incidence of interference has prompted the introduction of legislation that sets strict standards for the design of electrical and electronic equipment.
-The name given to this disturbance Electromagnetic type is Interference (EMI) and the property of an electrical or electronic product (in terms of its immunity to the effects of EMI generated by other equipment and its susceptibility to the generation and radiation of its own EMI) is known as Electromagnetic Compatibility (EMC).
+The name given to this type of disturbance is electromagnetic interference (EMI) and the property of an electrical or electronic product (in terms of its immunity to the effects of EMI generated by other equipment and its susceptibility to the generation and radiation of its own EMI) is known as electromagnetic compatibility (EMC).